 Treatment will be the same as for female breast cancer.
 Your healthcare team will explain the options and the most appropriate treatment will be chosen depending on the nature of the cancer.
 Typical treatment can include any of the following:

 For more information on the treatment of male breast cancer, visit Macmillan.org.uk

 There is a wealth of useful information and support online.
 As well as talking to family and friends, you can talk to your breast cancer nurse or GP if you need support.

-Breast Cancer Now offer their Someone Like Me service, and they will connect you with another man who has had breast cancer, whilst you can also visit Cancer Research UK’s Cancer Chat forum.
+Breast Cancer Now offer their Someone Like Me service, and they will connect you with another man who has had breast cancer.
+There is Cancer Research UK’s Cancer Chat forum too.
 You can also check out #bluegetittoo, a campaign to raise awareness of male breast cancer.
 Other charities will also offer support services.

-There are men who are brave enough to share their story with you.
-Richard Chilvers was diagnosed with breast cancer and spent much of his time raising awareness amongst men of the need to be breast aware.
-Read Richard’s breast cancer story here.
+There are men who are brave enough to share their story.
+Richard Chilvers was diagnosed with breast cancer and spent much of his time raising awareness amongst men of the need to be chest aware.
+Read Richard’s breast cancer story.